Best practices

 Deep linking

 Deep linking (or article level linking) via authenticated links should be supported wherever possible as this is highly desirable to your customers.
-Your implementation should allow a target page variable to be passed to the authentication process for the user to be directed to after authorisation and any customer identifiers included in these access URLs should be those used by the federation to allow links to be tokenised in a consistent way (e.g. use the subscribers' federation entityIDs rather than your own subscriber number).
-See: WAYFless access and deep linking in the OpenAthens Federation
+Your implementation should allow a target page variable to be passed to the authentication process for the user to be directed to after authorization and any customer identifiers included in these access URLs should be those used by the federation to allow links to be tokenized in a consistent way (e.g. use the subscribers' federation entityIDs rather than your own subscriber number).
+See: WAYFless access and deep linking in the OpenAthens Federation.

 Unique identifiers